alanqrwang/csfm/README.md

 Alan Q. Wang, Aaron K. LaViolette, Leo Moon, Chris Xu, and Mert R. Sabuncu.

 [Link to paper](https://arxiv.org/abs/2105.07961)
+This repository runs code for the above paper on the publicly-available FMD dataset.

 ## Data
 Download FMD Dataset from https://github.com/yinhaoz/denoising-fluorescence and put the root folder in `denoising-fluorescent/`